quelchx/hfx-css/README.md

-# FX CSS
+# HFX CSS

-🎇 FX CSS is a simple and lightweight animation library.
+🎇 HFX CSS is a simple and lightweight animation library.

 🚧 Currently under construction!